 Inspector Hasan said police cannot charge Father Rozario unless a victim or family member makes an official complaint.
 Cases of priests acting immorally are common in largely impoverished Bangladesh where many Catholics are poorly educated and in fear of the church, said former nun Rosaline Costa

 , a Catholic rights activist and former executive director of Hotline Human Rights Trust in Bangladesh.
 "I know many [priests] who are engaged in such immorality but in most cases the bishops and vicars suppress the news to protect them.
 Children rarely speak up as they don't realize in most cases what has happened to them," said Costa, who moved to New York in 2017.
 She said underage girls are often silenced by the perpetrators with rewards including money and foreign trips, noting that it is mainly girls from poor and needy families who tend to fall prey to clergymen.
 "I know a foreign priest who used to support the education of poor girls and set up their marriages.
 That clergyman demanded the bodies of very needy girls," Costa said.
 Bangladeshi law provides severe punishment for child abusers.
 A person found guilty of abusing minors can face between 10 years to life imprisonment under the Women and Child Repression Prevention Act 2000, said advocate Nina Goswami, deputy director of Ain-O-Salish Kendra, a Dhaka-based rights group.
 There is no legal provision for punishment for covering up an abuse case, but the courts can deliver any sentence depending on levels of complicity, she told ucanews.com.
 However, in Bangladesh's conservative and largely religious-minded society, it is very rare for minors and their families to stand against abusers and fight legal battles against religious persons.
 Costa believes the child sexual abuse scandals that have rocked the Catholic Church in Europe, the Americas and Australia are likely to explode in Asia, not just in Bangladesh.
 "I don't think the Bangladesh Catholic Christian community is too far from that of Europe, America and Australia.
 When things on this issue are disclosed, it will be like a bombshell or a thunderstorm," she added. * The names of the alleged victims and a teacher have been changed at their request and for their protection.
+This article was first published 13.
+6. 2018.
 To read the Bengali version click here.
 You can join the conversation on this issue via Twitter using #sexualabuseasia.
-If you would like to contact ucanews.com directly you can email firstname.lastname@example.org or email@example.com.
+If you would like to contact ucanews.com directly you can email email@example.com or firstname.lastname@example.org.